Uriyeah55/City-Simulator/README.md

 - Desired number of citizens generated with a single click ✔️
 - Assignation of simple, testing values (ex random names, age, sex or bank account money) ✔️
 - Detailed info can be displayed for each citizen ✔️
+- People can be sorted by name or age ✔️
+- Graph display of the average happiness in the city ✔️

+  What is being cooked right now:
+  - Sort citizens sex or happiness 🕙
+  - Automated generated tweets from everybody above 18 🕙

 The short term plan:
-- Sort citizens by name, age, sex or happiness 🕙

 - Having an associated house to pay 🕙
 - Have random silly events, like being murdered to a raccoon 🕙